-We intend to apply for orphan status for the HS indication in the United States for vilobelimab.
-Depending on the outcome and available data of vilobelimab studies in the AAV indication, we may apply for orphan drug status in the United States as well as in Europe.
+We have been granted orphan drug status for the PG indication in the European Union for vilobelimab.
+Depending on the outcome and available data of vilobelimab studies in the other indications, we may also apply for orphan drug status in Europe for these indications.